Horizontal-org/Tella-website/docs/Connections/for-organizations.md

 <Button label="Continue reading about the Google Drive connection " link="/g-drive"/>

 Users can sign-in directly to their Google account from within Tella and upload files to a folder in their Drive account.
-Each "report" uploaded will create a new folder in Drive.
+Each "report" uploaded will create a new folder in the user's Google Drive.

 As for all Connections in Tella, users can use most of the Google Drive connection offline through the Draft, Outbox and Submit Later tabs.